 Usage

-import { baseSepoliaETH } from '@reown/appkit-pay'
+import { baseSepoliaETH, pay} from '@reown/appkit-pay'

-In order to run the payment, use the hook usePay.
-This hook receives two parameter to manage the success or the error in the process.
+In order to run the payment, use the function pay.
+This function receives two parameters.

 recipient: addressRecipient,